Fully Connected Layer vs. Convolutional Layer: Explained

 nn.Conv2d(nc, ndf, k = 4, s = 2, p = 1, bias=False)

 The first convolutional layer applies the number of dimensions of the feature maps (ndf) convolutions to each of the three layers of the input.
 Image data often has three layers, one each for red, green and blue (RGB images).
-We can apply a number of convolutions to each of the layers to increase the dimensionality.
+We can apply multiple convolution filters to increase the number of output feature maps — sometimes referred to as the depth or channel dimension of the data.

 The first convolution applied has a kernel size of four, a stride of two and a padding of one.
 Plugging this into the equation gives: